-The addresses in your new table are pretty well behaved (save a few typos).
-The SITUS field contains the complete address for each pizza shop, but notice how each street name, place name, state abbreviation, and ZIP code element are stored together in one long text string.
-We need to parse these long text strings into their address elements (see Table 1).
+The addresses in your new table are pretty well behaved (but there are a few typos).
+The SITUS field2 contains the complete address for each pizza shop, but each street name, place name, state abbreviation, and ZIP code element belongs to one long text string.
+You need to parse these long text strings into their elemental substrings.

-Add five new fields to your geodatabase table: Street (text, 40); City (text, 20); ZIP (text, 5); Testing123 (short integer); and TestingTXT (text, 70).
+Add five new fields to your target table: Street (text, 40); City (text, 20); ZIP (text, 5); Testing123 (short integer); and TestingTXT (text, 70).

 You now need to populate your new !Street!, !City! and !ZIP! fields.
 Yes, you could open an edit session and re-type everything, but you won't learn how to handle big data that way.
 Instead, I want you to practice using the Python parser in ArcMap's Field Calculator to parse your SITUS strings into their Street, City and ZIP elements.
 The two "Testing" fields you added are extras; they are safe places to try Python expressions BEFORE you try calculating your Street, City and ZIP values.
-To accomplish this task, you need to recognize and exploit the structure of your data.
-Use the commas.
+To accomplish this task, you will need to recognize and exploit the structure of your data.